ntaraujo/gse/README.md

 pip install moviepy dill
 ```

-Since PyTorch can't be installed with pip the same way in all platforms the `requirements.txt` stands here for reference on which packages versions this program was tested.
+Since PyTorch cannot be installed with pip in the same way on all platforms, `requirements.txt` serves as a reference for the package versions that have been tested.

 Now, rename `config.json.example` to `config.json` and edit the values to which attend your needs.
 E.g. on Linux: